 • UNESCO celebration: The fair commemorates Ibiza’s World Heritage inscription — noted on the city’s Official site.

-• Programme: The exact timetable publishes annually—check the city’s downloadable Programme as a reference and look for the new year’s PDF closer to the event.
+• Program: The exact timetable publishes annually—check the city’s downloadable Program as a reference and look for the new year’s PDF closer to the event.